Cantara/PathWatcher/README.md

 * In test it writes to the directory `target/watcher`
 * Read the test case for polling configuration

+Known limitaitons:

+* Has not been tested on Windows yet
+* Does not support multiple watch dirs

 ## Use

 ### Default